Jemoka/blag/content/posts/KBhcombinator_calculus.md

     -   allows for illustration of ideas

+## Why do we care? {#why-do-we-care}

+-   no variables! its entirely compositional
+-   all computations are rewrite rules =&gt; making proofs like [confluence]({{< relref "KBhconfluence.md" >}}), etc. easier
+-   its functional: we don't reason about individual data accesses, which is a natural fit for bulk and parallel data
+    -   ...variables are often a problem is parallel computation

+## Why do we not care? {#why-do-we-not-care}

+Duplication is really hard in SKI; we had to use \\(S\\) and possibly a \\(K\\) to get multiple thing to be passed.
+This is basically the only way we can pass information around---we have to drill any data all the way down with \\(S\\) until you consume it

+this doesn't really match the way we build computers---memories exist.

 ## definition {#definition}

 Terms of SKI calculus are the smallest sets such that \\(S, K, I\\) are terms; and if \\(x, y\\) are terms, then \\(x y\\) is a term.